Alan Zucker: Founder, Project Management Essentials.

 Alan: I think there are a couple of questions we should ask ourselves.
 One, where am I taking my company?
 What’s my strategy?
 What are my big goals?
 These are the big aspirational things.

-The second question is how am I going to get there?
-Who are the people will help me achieve those goals?
+The second question is, how am I going to get there?
+Who are the people who will help me achieve those goals?

 Finally, and most importantly, am I getting there in a way that I’m comfortable with in terms of my integrity, my morality, and my ethics?

 For good or for bad, I’ve been blessed with the opportunity to work in interesting times.
 My first big job was working for the U.S. Treasury Department.
-I was managing the Treasury bill, note and bond auctions when Solomon Brothers cheated in the auctions.
+I managed the Treasury bill, note, and bond auctions when Solomon Brothers cheated in the auctions.
 I saw firsthand the implications of that scandal.
 Solomon Brothers ended up going bankrupt.
 It was all about hubris.

 Then I went to work for MCI.
-I was there during the good years, and also the WorldCom bankruptcy.
-Managers I knew in the accounting group were asked by the CFO to cook the books—move expense to capital.
+I was there during the good years and also the WorldCom bankruptcy.
+The CFO asked managers I knew in the accounting group to cook the books—move expenses to capital.
 They were the first people to go to jail.
 They didn’t make millions.
 It ruined their lives.

 These experiences showed me the importance of having your own ethics and moral compass.
-Being careful about saying no, that’s not the right thing.
+Being careful about saying no. That’s not the right thing.
 In business, we’re tempted in many small ways.
-Whether it’s dealing with vendors and making sure we are following the guidelines and ethics of vendor relations.
+Whether it’s dealing with vendors and making sure we follow the guidelines and ethics of vendor relations.

 I often see people making small decisions that put them on that slippery slope.
 Like when one project is running over-budget, but another is under, charging time to the under-budget project.
 I think it’s important to regularly think about what we are doing and making sure it is ethical?